 Therefore, by compiling and categorizing much of what the Bible says about the spirit, it is possible to make some sound assumptions and conclusions as to what the spirit is, what it does, what part it plays in God's awesome plan and purpose for humanity, and how to use it once a person has access to it.

-The Hebrew word for spirit is 'ruwach', which means 'wind', 'breath', 'mind', or 'spirit'.
-As used in the Old Testament, 'ruwach' describes both physical and spiritual things.
+The Hebrew word for spirit is ruwach, which means wind, breath, mind, or spirit.
+As used in the biblical record, ruwach describes both physical and spiritual things.

 A Difficult Concept